fsaltunyuva/Discrete-Time-Convolution-Calculator/README.md

 # Discrete-Time-Convolution-Calculator
-Basic discrete time signal convolution controller.
+Basic discrete time signal convolution calculator.
 Only works on integer values for now.